|

 in radians.
 Note that the refractive indici are numerically negative,

-which requires appropriate adjustment to some of the general relations
+which requires appropriate adjustment to some of the general relations.

-(for instance, needed lens surface curvature to flatten the field is
+For instance, needed lens surface curvature to flatten the field is

 R=(1-1/nl)Rm/2